Over the course of New England history many thousands of workers were killed on the job.

 Proctor Marble Factory

-On May 22, 1903, Janos Szlaby, a Hungarian immigrant, was working the graveyard shift at the Vermont Marble Company at Proctor, Vt.
+On May 22, 1903, Janos Szlaby, a Hungarian immigrant, worked the graveyard shift at the Vermont Marble Company at Proctor, Vt.

 More pernicious than the sudden deaths in the quarries and plants, however, were the lung ailments that stone workers suffered from years of exposure to stone dust.
-Pneumatic tools that replaced hand tools threw off great clouds of dust.
-Workers who had been accustomed to working with stone outside in Europe were now working in enclosed spaces, clouded with dust.
-The conditions brought confrontations between companies that wanted the increased efficiencies that modern equipment could bring and the workers who were worried about their lungs.
+Pneumatic tools that replaced hand tools threw off great clouds of dust in enclosed work spaces.
+Workers worried about their lungs confronted company managers who wanted the more efficient modern equipment.

-In 1909 a group of stonecutters walked off the job in Northfield, Vt., because the company bought handheld surfacing tools that threw off too much dust.
-In the early 1900s labor agreements included language about tamping down dust on the job, but the methods were less than effective.
-One study found that men employed in the stonecutting trade in the 1920s and 1930s lost 11 years off their life compared to workers in other fields.
+In 1909 a group of stonecutters walked off the job in Northfield, Vt.
+They did it because the company bought handheld surfacing tools that threw off too much dust.
+In the early 1900s labor agreements included language about tamping down dust on the job.
+But the methods didn’t work.
+One study of how stonecutting workers were killed in the 1920s and 1930s found silicosis cost them 11 years of their lives.

 You can visit one of Vermont’s marble quarries at the Proctor Marble Museum.